 Five miles from Fort Larned, you can view a detached portion of Fort Larned NHS that contains historic Santa Fe Trail ruts.

 For an unforgettable experience, visit Fort Larned NHS on a special event weekend.
-With help from the site's dedicated volunteers, the fort buzzes with life and activity including living history, weapons demonstrations, and other special activities.
+With help from the site's dedicated volunteers, the fort comes to life with living history, weapons demonstrations, and other special activities.
 Check out our calendar for upcoming events.

 Help Us Protect Fort Larned: